legaultjm/SenseCAP-Watcher-Firmware/server/README.md

 1. **Session bootstrap** – _implemented in this commit_: accepts the device handshake, loads persona config, and sends a `config` message with key timing values.
-2. **Audio bridging** – upcoming work to forward microphone audio to OpenAI's realtime API and stream the generated response.
+2. **Audio bridging** – _implemented now_: microphone frames are forwarded to OpenAI's realtime API and the generated audio is streamed back to the watcher.
 3. **Animation cues** – coordinate viseme/phoneme metadata (or an energy proxy) to drive the Watcher's eye/mouth sprites.
 4. **Persona switching** – extend the config loader to support multiple personas and remote switching.